gl-inet/docs3.x/docs/setup/gl-b2200/applications.md

 ## File Sharing

-On the left side of web Admin Panel -> APPLICATIONS -> File Sharing
+On the left side of web Admin Panel -> APPLICATIONS -> File Sharing -> File Sharing

 You can use an external USB storage or a MicroSD card with GL.iNet router, and some models have big internal storage.
 For sharing the external or internal storage please check out [file sharing](../../../tutorials/file_sharing/).